-How Do You Make an Espresso Shot Longer?
+How Do You Slow Down Your Espresso Shot?

 In most cases, if your espresso machine is pulling shots at a quicker rate than usual, then it’s most likely an issue with the amount of resistance from the coffee bed.
 The issue of espresso pulling too fast can be fixed with one of three adjustments: the grind size of your coffee, the amount of grounds you’re using, and the pressure with which you’re tamping.